-Note: To start the unit the parking brake must be engaged.
+NOTE: To start the unit the parking brake must be engaged.

-Disengage Releases the parking brake.
-1 Engage Locks the parking brake.
+s Disengage Releases the parking brake.
+T Engage Locks the parking brake.

 Seat Adjustment Lever: The seat can be adjusted forward and back.
 Move the lever towards the left, position the seat as desired, and release the lever to lock the seat in position.